Muthukumar-Subramaniam/install-k8s-on-linux/README.md

 * Low-level container runtime : runc ( dependency of containerd )
 * CNI plugin used : calico CNI
 * Optionally you can also install,
-  * k8s CSI drivers : csi-driver-nfs and csi-driver-smb
+  * k8s CSI drivers :
+    * csi-driver-nfs
+    * csi-driver-smb

 If you don't have a machine with ansible already installed, please do install it.